 Upon successful completion of this course it is expected that graduates will be able to:

 This course consists of a major, a minor, a core unit and additional units.

 Students complete major and minor studies selected from those below according to the option chosen at (a.) under 'Requirements':

 For the specific requirements of arts majors and minors and information on other arts units refer to the Areas of studyAreas of study (http://www.monash.edu.au/pubs/2014handbooks/aos/index-byfaculty-arts.html) section in this Handbook.

 (a.) one of the following two options (72 points):

-(d.) a further 54 points of electives (from arts or another faculty):
+(c.) a further 66 points of electives (up to 48 points can be from another faculty):